 How to Avoid Employee Comparisons

 Organizational dynamics and employee attitudes are severely affected when employee performance reviews foster a culture of negativity.
 It’s imperative that evaluations are designed carefully in order for them to be an effective method for enhancing overall effectiveness.
 Keep reviews effective and engaging by entirely removing any form of comparison.

 Make Appraisals Inspiring and Positive

 Instead of comparing employees to one another, focus solely on the individual and their own strengths and weaknesses.
-Talk about their achievements, celebrate the accomplishments of each employee, and recognize their strengths.
+Talk about their achievements, celebrate each employee’s accomplishments, and recognize their strengths.
 Keep the tone positive even when talking about areas where the employee could improve.

-Typically, the process of performance reviews focuses on metrics that are based on how well the employee performs their duties.
+Typically, the performance review process focuses on metrics based on how well the employee performs their duties.
 Instead, try focusing on the employee’s individual progress towards their goals instead of measuring only performance.
 This helps to automatically illuminate comparisons since all employee’s goals are different.

 Employees are unique, not only in terms of their job description and role but also in terms of how they work in comparison to others.
 This means that the definition of success for one employee is not the same as for another.
 So, when undergoing reviews, they should be personalized for each employee and focus on their specific role and how well they work within that role.
 There’s no point in comparing how someone in marketing works versus someone in IT.
 They’re entirely different positions with different requirements and responsibilities.

 Create an Enabling Environment